openvcloud/docs/docs/Monitoring/ResourceTracking/README.md

 Every hour a consumption data file per account is generated on the master node.

 This involves following three Jumpscripts:
-- `aggregate_account_data.py`: aggregates data from all locations that it gets by executing `collect_account_data.py` on the controller of each location, and stores the result on the master
+- `aggregate_account_data.py`: aggregates data from all locations that it gets by executing `collect_account_data.py` on the controller of each location and stores the result on the master
 - `collect_account_data.py`: per location this script runs on the controller to get the actual data for each account
 - `resmonitoring.py`: this scripts runs on the controller and stores the data on the controller, this data is afterwards collected by the `collect_account_data.py` script